bluekvirus/Stage.js/implementation/HOWTO.md

 ####Remote data handling?
 Modern web application generates views according to user data dynamically.
 This is why we picked *Backbone/Marionette* as our implementation base -- to use dynamic views rendered through data.
 However, the way we handle remote data in our framework is a bit different than the original design in *Backbone*.

 **Important:** We introduce a unified *DATA API* for handling all the in/out of remote server data, skipping the *Model/Collection* centered way of data manipulation. *Model/Collection* are only used as dumb data snapshot object on the client side to support views.
-The goal is to make the data interfacing layer *as thin as possible* on the client side.
+The goal is to make the data interfacing layer *as thin as possible*.
 You will find more details in the **Quick steps** section.

 ####Reuse view definitions?
 For *Regional*s (or any *Marionette.xView*) that you need to use again and again but with different configuration (e.g a Datagrid).
 Register it as a *Widget* or, in case of a basic input, an *Editor*.
 These reusable view definitions are call *Reusable*s in the framework.
 Think in terms of the **List and Container** technique as much as possible when creating them.

 ####Glue through events
 We encourage event programming in this framework.
 We glue views into a functioning whole by using meta-events.
-Whenever an interaction or transition happens (e.g navigation, context-swap, login, error, data-ready...), intead of calling the actual *doer*s, fire/trigger an event first, so that later the actual behavior triggered by this event can be changed without affecting the glue/interfacing logic.
+Whenever an interaction or transition happens (e.g navigation, context-swap, login, error, data-ready...), intead of calling the actual *doer*s, **fire/trigger an event first and provide a default listener**, so that later the actual behavior triggered by this event can be changed without affecting the glue/interfacing logic.
 Read carefully through the **Events** subsection in **Quick steps** below so you understand how to implement and extend application behaviors mainly through events.

 ####Seems complicated...
 To focus, think of your application in terms of *Context*s and *Regional*s (pages and areas).
-Like drawing a series of pictures, each page is a *Context* and you lay things out by sketching out regions (areas) first on each page then refined the details (*Regional*) within each region.
+Like drawing a series of pictures, each page is a *Context* and you lay things out by sketching out regions (areas) first on each page then refined the details (*Regionals*).
+Each *Context* can also be made state-aware through the same navigation mechanism that powers *Context* switching in the application container.

 Use *Model*/*Collection* wisely, try not to involve them before relating to any *Marionette.xView*.
-That is to say, fetch/persist data through the unified *Data API* (CRUD in RESTful format).
-Unless you want a dynamic view, do **NOT** use *Model*/*Collection* to store and operate on the data.
-Focus on UI/UX and make the data interfacing with server as thin as possible.
+In other words, unless you want a dynamic view, do **NOT** use *Model*/*Collection*.
+Fetch/persist data through a unified *Data API* (CRUD in RESTful format).
+Focus on UI/UX and make the data interfacing/manipulation layer as thin as possible.
+Operate on plain data object/array only.
+Bind pagination, sorting and filtering operations with views instead.

 Getting started
 -----------